 In my final year at Kent there was a Summer Arts festival in my last term.
 There was an opportunity to pitch an idea to put on a production and I pitched this play.
 I managed to get a slot in the festival to put it on at The Aphra Theatre on campus and I directed it in a very short amount of time with limited resources.
 It was amazing to get the chance to actually bring it to life and have actors take the script off the page.
 The props and costume department were really helpful in terms of helping me to create that period feel for it.
 There was only one performance, but I managed to invite a director of a theatre company called ‘Theatre Lab’ that I’d worked with in the past.

-Then I did an MA Acting and Ed Harris, playwright, came in to do some workshops with us and I also sought some more mentorship from him on the script and continue to develop it.
+Then I did an MA Acting and Ed Harris, a playwright, came in to do some workshops with us and I also sought some more mentorship from him on the script and continue to develop it.

 I also reached out to Helen Pankhurst, the great granddaughter of Emmeline Pankhurst and the granddaughter of Sylvia Pankhurst and got some feedback from her on three drafts of the script because it’s really important for me to get authenticity.
-It was a constant balancing act between getting the best dramatic play that will captivate people, and compressing a large timeline in history into production of two hours, but also to be as authentic and true to what happened.
+It was a constant balancing act between getting the best dramatic play that will captivate people, and compressing a large timeline in history into a production of two hours, but also to be as authentic and true to what happened.

 I was surrounded by books and checking facts and dates as I was writing.
 During the lockdown I went on a few writing retreats, just working on the play and just getting into the zone, which was amazing.
 The performance ended up being postponed about three times because of Covid, but it was a blessing in disguise because I had more time to really develop and hone the script.
 So it’s very exciting that it’s actually opening now at The Cockpit!
 I’m really excited to finally be bringing it to life for a larger audience in London.
 And we hope that will have a life after this run as well.